kisalnelaka/Adaptive-Block-Sort/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, open an issue on GitHub or reach out to [your contact info].
+For questions or feedback, open an issue on GitHub or reach out to [kisalnelaka6@gmail.com].

 ---
 *Last Updated: August 21, 2025*